malav097/az_autoscaling_rollout/README.md

 # az_autoscaling_rollout.py
-Rolling update Azure scale set instances to be used in CI/CD Pipelines
+A simple rolling update Azure scale set instances script to be used in CI/CD Pipelines

 I develop this simple script to be used in a Jenkins Job.